diekmann/BACnetSim/README.md

 Only one simulator instance per host.
 You need multiple (virtual) machines to set up a BACnet test network.

 Happy Hacking

+### Warning:
+This hacky simulator uses direct addressing and not the default BACnet broadcasts